souramoo/PhpMeeting/README.md

 ## Usage

+To create your own poll:
+1. Use the poll editor at https://codepen.io/souramoo/full/VwPXLoQ to set the details
-To create your own poll, replace the contents of `polls/1` with the output from the poll editor at https://codepen.io/souramoo/full/VwPXLoQ and upload this literally anywhere supporting PHP.
+1. Replace the contents of `polls/1` with the output from the poll editor
+1. Upload this literally anywhere supporting PHP.
 All responses are stored in a flat-file way to make sure `polls/1` is writeable and you're off!

 ## More help